malsha11/Tasks-Management-System/README.md

 # Tasks-Management-System

 ## Overview
 This is a Task Management System built with React for the frontend and Node.js with Express for the backend.
-It allows users to manage tasks, projects, and engineers.
+It allows users to manage tasks, projects.

 ## Features
 - Create, read, update, and delete tasks
 - Create, read, update, and delete projects
-- Create, read, update, and delete engineers
 - Assign tasks to engineers within projects
 - Manage project details such as project manager, deadlines, etc.